 “Build something for yourself”

-I once had a job interviewer ask me “Can you identify fonts?”.
+A designer friend once asked me “Can you identify fonts?”.
 I thought to myself, “Why?
 I have a Chrome extension for that.”
-Well, that question continued to bother me long after the interview.
+Well, that question continued to bother me.
 I didn’t lose sleep over it, but it nagged me enough that I decided to address it with this quiz.
 For this reason, I think it falls in line with Jason Fried’s advice to make something for yourself.

 Why no or little styling?